The Complete Guide to Auditing Your Child Care Center Billing (And Why Missing Payments Could Be Costing You Thousands)

 • Does the family need a payment plan?

-• Is this a subsidy family where the state payment hasn’t arrived?
+• Is this a subsidy family where the state payment has not arrived?

-• Should this account be sent to collections?
+• Should this account be sent to collections, or written off as bad debt at year end?

 Step 5: Reconcile Your Bank Deposits (45 minutes)

-For example, if you received $15,850 in tuition deposits but your billing system only shows $14,200 in payments recorded, you have a $1,650 gap.
+If you received $15,850 in tuition deposits but your billing system shows only $14,200 in payments recorded, you have a $1,650 gap.
 Hunt down the source of that discrepancy.
-This is fundamental work for maintaining accurate child care center financial statements.
+This is fundamental work for accurate child care center financial statements.

 Bonus Tip: Document Everything

 As you audit, write down every error you find.
-Specifically, create an “errors log” with the date, the problem, and how you fixed it.
+Build an “errors log” with the date, the problem, and how you fixed it.
 After three months of audits, review this log.
-You’ll see patterns that reveal systemic problems in your billing process.
+You will see patterns that reveal systemic problems in your billing process.
+Those patterns are where the real fixes live.

 Quick Tips for Ongoing Billing Success